Before diving into Event Match Quality, let’s start with the question, What is an event?

 With platform advancements, marketers now have also been able to receive event data not just from their website but also from other cloud apps in their martech stack.

-This unified customer data can now be synced with Facebook using server-side API to deliver even more personalized ads on where they are in the buyer’s journey using a CDP.
+This unified customer data under cloud apps can now be synced with Facebook using server-side API to deliver even more personalized ads on where they are in the buyer’s journey using a CDP.

 This brings us to the next question, How effective will this data be?